What Is Tick Paralysis?

 HOW MUCH DO YOU KNOW ABOUT TICK PARALYSIS?

 We’ve finally welcomed summer and the festive season is almost upon us.
 With this warmer weather, comes tick season.
 You may be wondering, “What is tick paralysis?” or, “How can I protect my dog from tick paralysis this summer?”

 Tick paralysis is a systemically serious condition that can turn fatal rapidly.
-So what are they and how do they cause paralysis?
+So what are Ticks and how do they cause paralysis?
 Ticks are one of the many parasites that can live on your pet’s skin and fur.
-They become deeply embedded into your pet’s skin and engorge blood from their skin.
+They become deeply embedded into your pet’s skin and engorge their blood.
 As they do this, they secrete toxins into your pet’s bloodstream.
 These toxins seriously affect the nervous system leading to a variety of symptoms, and can be fatal if not detected early.